Use collectors to receive log data from configured third-party data sources.

-To ingest log data, you must add collectors to log repositories.
-Collectors can currently
+To ingest third-party log data, you must add collectors to log repositories.
+Collectors can receive log data in Common Event Format (CEF) or syslog format via

-are assigned to a particular port on one of your deployed Service Gateways with the
+via Service Gateway, the collectors are assigned to a particular port on one of your

-Third-Party Log Collection service installed.
-Collectors then receive valid logs from
+deployed Service Gateways with the Third-Party Log Collection service installed.
+Collectors

-the IP addresses of your third-party log data sources and forward the log data to
+then receive valid logs from the IP addresses of your third-party log data sources

-the log repository, where the data is ingested according to the settings you have
+and forward the log data to the log repository, where the data is ingested according

 Collectors for log data from Microsoft Defender for Endpoint are automatically created

-in Cloud Accounts.
+Azure subscription in Cloud Accounts.
 Select the log repository for the collector when enabling the feature.
 The collector

 uses the settings you have specified for the selected log repository.